Vizzuality/backend-documentation/projects/marxan/api/graphql-for-marxan.md

   `graphql-faker`
 * Both JSON:API and GraphQL in practice require client and server tooling

+## My recommendation

+I recommend that we use GraphQL.
+Despite the likely initial higher ramp-up for frontend development, we should be able to reap benefits in terms of development ergonomics over the timespan of the project.

+Bias disclaimer: although I did my homework reading the JSON:API specification, I have no production experience with JSON:API and I was very happy with GraphQL in Wildlife Insights (and in some pre-Vizz Gatsby projects).

+I expect that handling JSON:API with NestJS through one of the TypeScript JSON:API implementations should be reasonably doable, but here be dragons - we won't be able to rely on an existing NestJS plugin.

 ## A deeper dive

 First, a quick example.
 We will create a new Git repository/project on the